-From college applications to sports, and from AP exams to prom, we know senior year is stressful!
-Make sure you’re taking advantage of the summer before senior year to check one big thing off your list: your gap year plans.
+From college applications to sports, AP exams to prom, we know senior year is stressful–make sure you’re taking advantage of the summer before senior year to check one big thing off your list: your gap year plans.

-Explore and learn about what a gap year is.
+1. Explore and learn about what a gap year is.

-Whether you are a gap year expert or just heard the term “gap year” for the first time, this is a great time to brush up on what a gap year is all about!
+Whether you are a gap year expert or have just heard the term “gap year” for the first time, this is a great time to brush up on what a gap year is all about!

-Brainstorm your gap dreams & goals.
+2. Brainstorm your gap dreams & goals.

 Maybe you’ve always wanted to improve your French while living in Paris.
 Maybe you know you want to give back by doing service learning.
-Maybe you want to get a jump-start on your career in marketing with an international internship.
-Maybe you have no idea where you want to go or what you want to do!
+Do you want to get a jump-start on your career in marketing with an international internship?
+Or do you have no idea where you want to go, or what you want to do?

+That's okay!
 Each person starts their gap planning with different ideas in mind, and the great news is that there is a gap itinerary for everyone.
-Use the summer before your senior year to think hard about the types of experience you want to have on your gap–from types of program to location to length of time.
-And our team of Gap Year Consultants is a great resource when you want to talk through your ideas and learn more about different options!
+Use the summer before your senior year to think hard about the types of experience you want to have on your gap–from types of program, to location and length of time.
+Our team of Gap Year Consultants is a great resource when you want to talk through your ideas and learn more about different options.

-Plan for your gap before submitting your college apps.
+3. Plan for your gap before submitting your college apps.

 Planning for a gap year is part of the process of planning for college.
 Just like you want to find the college that is the right fit for you, you also want to find the gap program or experience that is right for you.
-After you’ve researched your gap options and decided on your path forward, go ahead and submit your application and get that acceptance, so you can go into your senior year having checked off one item on that senior year checklist!
+After you’ve researched your gap options and decided on your path forward, go ahead and submit your application and get that acceptance so you can go into your senior year having checked off one item on that senior year checklist!

-Start the conversation with your parents.
+4. Start the conversation with your parents.

-Share with your parents our article on the “Top 5 reasons why parents worry about gap years (and why they shouldn’t)”, and invite them to watch the recording of our Being a Gap Year Parent webinar!
+Share with your parents our article on the “Top 5 Reasons Why Parents Worry About Gap Years (And Why They Shouldn't”, and invite them to watch the recording of our Being a Gap Year Parent webinar!

-Share the word with your friends.
+5. Share the word with your friends.

 Now that you know all about gap years, you have an amazing chance to share your knowledge with your friends.
-One of the biggest fears we hear from Gappers before doing our program is that taking a gap means you won’t get to have that same first-year college experience with your friends.

-However, once students return from the program, all they can say is that their friends back in college have so much FOMO from not taking a gap!
+One of the biggest fears we hear from gappers before doing our program is that taking a gap means you won’t get to have that same first-year college experience with your friends; however, once students return from the program, all they can say is that their friends back in college have so much FOMO from not taking a gap!

 Spread the word about gap years to your friends, and let them know that taking a gap is an option for everybody.